mahlonsmith/sieb/README.md

 Alternatively, you can download the latest version [directly](https://code.martini.nu/fossil/sieb/uv/release/sieb-latest.tar.gz).

-**NOTE**: As of Nim v0.16.4, the Nimble package manager is still at v0.13.1.
-Sieb requires >= v0.14 of Nimble, you may need to update it first via:

-    % nimble install nimble

 With the [nim](https://nim-lang.org/) environment installed and the Sieb repository cloned, simply type: